-PIPEDA in brief
+PIPEDA requirements in brief

 On this page

+PIPEDA applies to private-sector organizations across Canada that collect, use, or disclose personal information in the course of a commercial activity.
 The law defines a commercial activity as any particular transaction, act, or conduct, or any regular course of conduct that is of a commercial character, including the selling, bartering or leasing of donor, membership or other fundraising lists.

 Provincial privacy laws

-Ontario, New Brunswick, Nova Scotia and Newfoundland and Labrador have also adopted substantially similar legislation regarding the collection, use and disclosure of personal health information.
+Ontario, New Brunswick, Nova Scotia and Newfoundland and Labrador have also adopted substantially similar legislation regarding the collection, use, and disclosure of personal health information.

 Information that crosses borders